Business insurance for tradespeople: what cover do you actually need

 What most tradespeople actually need

-For a typical self-employed tradesperson on domestic and small commercial jobs, a standard package covers: public liability (minimum £2m, ideally £5m), tools and equipment cover, and contract works cover.
+For a typical self-employed tradesperson on domestic and small commercial jobs, a standard package covers: public liability (minimum £2 million, ideally £5 million), tools and equipment cover, and contract works cover.
 Add employers liability if you take on workers.
 Add van insurance through a specialist commercial insurer.
 Consider income protection if your finances depend on you working.

 FAQ